The MTA wants you to build great tools for our riders.

 Our data feeds are FREE for use.

-Beginning in a few weeks, all MTA data feeds will become accessible only through issuance of an API key.
+All MTA developer data will soon move again to a final host location on our datamine.mta.info website.
 App developers must agree to the terms and conditions of this access and complete and submit an Online Registration Form.
 Once that form is reviewed and accepted, the developer will be issued a Developer's API key.
 The key will enable the developer to access the MTA's data feeds.
 Click here to review the full terms and conditions of MTA data usage.
 In order to access data downloads, you must agree to these terms and conditions.

 Want to use our logos, maps, or symbols?